Arshu/OneClickMobile/README.md

 ## Status of the Tool

-Major Feature complete Beta Pre-release which works but still requires extensive testing. *Testing in linux of the various command line utilities is required.
+Major Feature complete Beta Pre-release tested in Windows and MacOsX. *Testing in linux of the various command line utilities is pending.
+The App Web Runtime for packing web apps is alpha quality.

 ## Prerequisites